maha-13-kb/smart-student-attendence-system/README.md

-# SMART STUDENT STTENDENCE SYSTEM
+# SMART STUDENT ATTENDENCE SYSTEM
 An intelligent management system that uses the webcam to recognize the student’s face to manage the attendance records

 # ABSTRACT